Basic training - One to one

 To improve communication with your dog

-To help your dog become more confident and reliable
+To help your dog become more confident and resilient

 To allow your dog to be part of your daily life